mdekstrand/cs533-web/syllabus/policies.md

 ## Late Work

-For the assignments, you have a budget of 4 late days to use throughout the semester, at your discretion.
+For the assignments, you have a budget of **6 late days** to use throughout the semester, at your discretion.

 *   Each late day extends an assignment deadline by 24 hours with no penalty.